afternone/ALPA.jl/README.md

 - 3 6
 - 1 # delete the node "1"
 ```
-2. Change to the `src` directory and open terminal from there, and then using the following command to run ALPA on the dynamic network file.
+2. Change to the `src` directory and open terminal from there (don't forget to add Julia to the environment variables `PATH`), and then using the following command to run ALPA on the dynamic network file.
 ```
 julia main.jl tiny_dyn_net.txt
 ```